tanyaofei/beancopier/README.md

 6. Support ignoring properties
 7. Support JDK 16 record：`POJO -> record`, `record -> record`, `record -> POJO`

+_Tips: If the target class provides an all-args-constructor, it can improve the copying speed._

 ## How fast it is